sidhavratha/boo/README.md

 ##Build to a executable command:
 Run boo as a bash script:

-1. Run: mvn clean package
+1. Run: mvn clean package -DskipTests

 2. Move the ./target/BFDOneOpsAutomation-1.0-executable.jar to your target server, and rename to boo.